How to resize logical volume management devices that use Azure Disk Encryption

 sudo vgextend vgname /dev/newdisk

-Screenshot showing the code that extends the volume group.
-The result is highlighted.
+Screenshot showing the code that extends the volume group with the result highlighted.

 11. Check the new VG size: